International Relations BSc (Hons) – 2022 entry

-Politics is about people and power: who gets it, how they use it and what makes a society fair.
-Our innovative BSc International Relations focuses on the active role that citizens can play in shaping politics internationally, nationally and locally.
-This course has a truly international outlook, and will introduce you to a variety of social and political issues behind major debates in international affairs.
+Our course has a truly international outlook, and it will introduce you to a variety of social and political issues behind the biggest current debates in international affairs.

 What you will study

-On our BSc International Relations course, you’ll receive a full grounding in the discipline as a whole and explore national, regional and transnational trends through international relations theory and the analysis of a wide range of case studies.
+On our BSc (Hons) International Relations course, you’ll receive a full grounding in the discipline as a whole.
+You’ll also explore national, regional and transnational trends through international relations theories, and the analysis of a wide range of case studies.

-You’ll be able to examine questions of great significance on the global political stage, such as international security, foreign policy, globalisation, environmental policy and international governance.
+You’ll be able to examine questions of great significance on the global political stage.
+These include international security, foreign policy, globalisation, environmental policy and international governance.